pbv-public/js-schema/README.md

 S.ref                  // replace S.ref()
 S.enum([1, 'x'])       // replace S.enum; for non-string and heterogenous enums S.const(5)             // replace S.const
+S.null                 // the schema for null (a constant) S.nullable(someSchema) // must match someSchema or be null S.union(s1, s2, ...)   // must match at least one of the specified schemas of
+                       // *different* types

 // Common API for all schema objects
 S.str // Or any other schema object